 The National Center for Home Food Preservation has some helpful recommendations for safe pressure canning.
 In addition to choosing the proper canning method, it’s also very important to use jars and lids that are safe for pressure canning.

-The entire line of glass Ball jars has been designed, tested, and approved for pressure canning.
+Ball jars have long been approved for pressure canning.
 The metal 2 piece lids that accompany these jars are also approved for pressure canning for home canners by the National Center for Home Food Preservation.
-Our 1-Piece Hi-Heat Metal Canning Lids are designed for pressure canning, but they haven’t yet been approved by the NCHFP for the home canner.

 If you already have jars but need lids, our bulk canning lids have the same formulation as Ball’s lids.
 So, if you’re doing large quantities and already have the jars, our bulk wide mouth & regular mouth lids are a practical option – regular mouth lids are available in gold and silver.